PostHog/posthog.com/contents/handbook/people/offboarding.md

 In cases where a team member's role can no longer be justified, we usually make a decision as an exec team and then let the team member know straight away - unfortunately it is not feasible to let someone know that we are thinking of getting rid of their role.

 We will usually ask the team member to stop working immediately.
-If they have been with us for at least 3 months, they will be paid 4 months of salary as [severance](/handbook/people/compensation#severance).
-Otherwise, they will be paid 1 month of salary as severance.
+If they have been with us for at least 3 months, they will be paid 4 months of their base salary as [severance](/handbook/people/compensation#severance).
+Otherwise, they will be paid 1 month of base salary as severance.

 ## Communicating departures